Clinical-Genomics/chanjo/README.md

 Chanjo is coverage analysis for clinical sequencing.
 It's implemented in Python with a command line interface that adheres to [UNIX pipeline philosophy][unix].

+If you find chanjo useful in your project, please cite the [article][publication].

 ## Installation
 Chanjo is distributed through `pip`.
 Install the latest stable release by
 running: